 All visits to 'Mayflower 400: Legend and Legacy' are ticketed.
 If you're a Plymouth City Council tax payer your first four tickets to the exhibition are free!
 Find out more from our Plan Your Visit page.

 |Entry||£5 per person|

-2020 marks the four hundredth anniversary of the sailing of the Mayflower to America in 1620.
-The Mayflower is a local, national and international story.
-One ship connects five nations over 400 years.
-Today more than 30 million people claim a connection to the Mayflower and its passengers of 400 years ago.
+2020-2021 marks the four hundredth anniversary of the sailing of the Mayflower to America in 1620.
+It's a local, national and international story of one ship which connects five nations over 400 years.
+Today more than 30 million people claim a connection to the Mayflower and its passengers.
 We share in a history which challenged traditions, caused conflicts and created communities.
-It is a story of survival and imagination.
-In Plymouth it will be told through objects, images and ideas from both sides of the Atlantic.
+It's a story of survival and imagination.
+At The Box it's being told through objects, images and ideas from both sides of the Atlantic.

 The Mayflower connects people across land, sea and time.
-For 400 years its impact has been personal, political and, as a result, powerful.
+For 400 years its impact has been personal, political and powerful.
 Plymouth played its part in the Mayflower story in 1620.
-In commemorating it in 2020, we are part of its living legacy.
+In commemorating it, we are part of its living legacy.